mlubinsky/mlubinsky.github.com/dotfiles/README.md

 sudo !!  runs the previous command as root

-!$ - repeats the last argument of the last command
+!$ - repeats the last argument of the last command, example:

+mkdir longDirectoryNameIDontWantToTypeAgain
+cd !$

 $?  - return code of last command
 ``